 An estate attorney may charge at least $1,000 to set up a trust for you.
 The cost of a trust can increase even more, depending on how complex your trust is and what you're trying to achieve.
 If you need asset protection or a credit shelter, your trust may be more complicated to set up, and thus cost more.
 In general, an irrevocable trust would cost more than a more straightforward revocable trust.

 You can set up a trust using an online service, but it may cost a few hundred dollars, not including the notary fee.
-With the Policygenius app Plus package, you can get a will and revocable living trust for $280.
+With Policygenius, you can get a will and revocable living trust.

 Recession-proof your money.
 Get the free ebook.